Navalny network added to Russian extremist list - RFI

 The court hearings in the case are expected to resume on May 17.

-On Thursday, Navalny's key aide Leonid Volkov said the regional network was disbanding ahead of the court ruling, citing a threat of lengthy jail terms for supporters and members.
+On Thursday, Navalny's key aide Leonid Volkov said the regional network was disbanding ahead of the court ruling, citing a threat to supporters and members.

 The regional network was founded during Navalny's presidential campaign in 2018, although the opposition figure was barred from running.